Here are some key aspects to consider when building your first summit

 7.2 Publish event

-Your event will be in draft mode and only your Coming Soon page will be available until you hit Publish under Event Setup> Settings.
+Your event will be in draft mode and only the Coming Soon page will be available until you hit Publish under Event Setup> Settings.
 You can edit your Coming Soon page by clicking on View Event while the event is unpublished.